 Resetting, creating, and protecting your a la mode password

-This document helps you reset your password, as well as give you tips for selecting a strong password and how to keep that password safe.
+This document helps you reset your password.
+It also contains tips on selecting a strong password, and how to keep that password safe.

-Because of the ever increasing sophistication and frequency of cyber-attacks, we have taken additional steps to secure your password.
-These changes make it so that your password is not available to anyone but yourself — not even our network administrators.
-For this reason, if you forget your password you will be required to reset it before logging in.
+Due to the ever‑increasing sophistication of cyber‑attacks, we take your password security seriously.
+Your password is not available to anyone but you — not even our network administrators.
+For this reason, if you forget your password, you're required to reset it.

 Click a link below to jump to a specific section:

 After changing your password, you must update all of the programs to reference your new password.
 Click here for instructions on updating the password in your a la mode products.

 There you have it!
 A strong password that is easy to remember, but is long enough and has a mixture of non-alphabet characters to make it very difficult to guess or hack.